ancile-project/ancile/README.md

 that after performing transformations on data policy will change.

 ## Use Case

-Let's consider an application that tracks a professor and notifies students of professor's location during dedicated office hours.
+1. **Company's data** -- data collected by the company's internal services such as emails, location data, etc. Novel third-party applications propose new services such as optimizing workplaces, person/room finders, depression/suicide preventions.
-The location service collects fine-grained information on user's whereabouts.
-Unrestricted release of raw data can lead to malicious uses where the professors location is accessed after hours or outside of the campus.
-Ancile can address this problem by defining a policy on professor's location data that shares data only at specific hours or at the specific location.
+However, these services require access to sensitive data, but usually given access is too broad for the needs of the applications.
+For example, a service that provides information on nearby available rooms does not need constant access to user location data.
+Unrestricted release of raw data can lead to malicious uses where the user location is accessed after hours or outside of the office.
+Ancile can address this problem by defining a policy on user's location data that shares data only at specific hours or at the specific location.

 ## Policy language

 Policies define an automata that changes on operations with data.
 For example,